 Europol has set up a Public Register on its website with the view to enhancing transparency on its activities and facilitating access to Europol documents by individuals.
 The register contains reference to or makes directly available to the public a large number of documents produced and held by Europol.
 Filter function tools are available on the webpage to facilitate the sorting of documents by year and category.
 Below you will also find the key rules on the requests for public access to documents.

 The principle of transparency and the rights for individuals to access documents of EU bodies are laid down in Article 15 of the TFEU and Article 42 of the Charter of Fundamental Rights of the EU.
 Regulation (EC) No 1049/2001 provides the rules for access to documents.
-Specific rules for access to Europol documents are established in Article 45 of the Europol Council Decision of 6 April 2009 and in the Management Board implementing rules of 8 July 2009.
-For more information, download the documents at the end of the page.
+Implementing rules for access to Europol documents have been adopted in accordance with Article 65 of the Europol Regulation by the Management Board on 13 December 2016 and they became applicable as of 1 May 2017.

 How to request access to Europol documents